-Tell Members of Congress not to lift the cap on the number of public housing units that may convert until this "demonstration" has convincingly shown that HUD will rigorously monitor PHA and owner compliance with all of the tenant protections written into the RAD statute.
-Ask Members of Congress to ensure that HUD, as required by statute, prepares, conducts, and publishes an assessment of the impact of conversion on public housing residents to ensure that further conversions do not adversely impact residents.
+Tell members of Congress not to lift the cap on the number of public housing units that may convert until this "demonstration" has convincingly shown that HUD will rigorously monitor PHA and owner compliance with all tenant protections written into the RAD statute.
+Ask members of Congress to ensure that HUD, as required by statute, prepares, conducts, and publishes an assessment of the impact of conversion on public housing residents to ensure that further conversions do not adversely impact residents.
 Did residents have a genuine role during and after conversion?
 Were residents evicted just prior to conversion?
 Was every resident household that wanted to remain after conversion able to remain?
 Was there inappropriate re-screening?
 Are Section 6 resident protections, such as grievance procedures, being fully honored?
 Are residents of converted properties able to participate on resident councils and RABs?
-Is there compliance with the one-forone replacement requirement?
-Are PHAs truly owning or controlling converted properties?
-Are conversions to PBRA consuming too many scarce tenant protection vouchers at the expense of other tenant protection voucher needs?
+Is there compliance with the one-for-one replacement requirement?